Heidi Klum Shows Off Her Underwear In A Plunging Bodysuit

 The latest lingerie snap comes just days after the Inquisitr reported that the star shared a throwback snap on her Instagram account that featured her showing off some serious skin.

-The photoshoot upload gave Heidi’s millions of followers a look at her posing in a fun sparkly green bikini during an old shoot with phootgrapher Ellen von Unwerth.
+The photoshoot upload gave Heidi’s millions of followers a look at her posing in a fun sparkly green bikini during an old shoot with photographer Ellen von Unwerth.